davidwgillman/davidwgillman.github.io/index.md

 - [David Weinstein](https://www.linkedin.com/in/davidhweinstein), "Infocatch: A more powerful feed provider built on Webscraping."
 - [Calvin Troutt](https://www.linkedin.com/in/calvin-troutt-70b47357), "Competency Assessment and IRT", with a Web application for the New College Calculus readiness test.
 </details>

-# Interests

-My recent research has been in music information retrieval, discrete structures and mixing rates of Markov chains, and Internet measurement.

 # Employment